Access premium content.

 Introduction: What is SMS marketing and who uses it?

-You’d be hard-pressed to find a business that hasn’t had to pivot some aspect of their marketing strategy in 2020.
+You’d be hard-pressed to find a business that didn't have to pivot some aspect of their marketing strategy in 2020.
 The impact of COVID-19 spans across industries.

 Take restaurants, for example.
 While many have closed their dining rooms to help flatten the curve of the coronavirus pandemic, they still are working to find ways to bring in revenue.
 For a lot of them, that means switching to a curbside or take-out model.